top of page

 Environmental Toxin Exposure as a Cause of Depression

-A blood sample can be tested for lead and cadmium if there is a question of overexposure.
+A blood test can check for lead and cadmium levels if overexposure is suspected.

 Vitamin and Mineral Deficiencies as a Cause of Depression

-Vitamin deficiencies: Vitamin A, B6, B12, thiamine (B1), folate (B9), vitamin C, vitamin D, E, and K can cause physical and neurologic changes that cause depression.
-This is especially true of the B vitamins, which are, in part, responsible for the production and structure of neurotransmitters serotonin, dopamine, and GABA.
-Sometimes, when there is a deficiency, neurons can atrophy and die, and neurotransmitters fail to function properly, potentially causing depression.
+Deficiencies in vitamins A, B6, B12, thiamine (B1), folate (B9), vitamin C, vitamin D, vitamin E, and vitamin K can cause physical and neurologic changes that may lead to depression.
+This is especially true of the B vitamins, which play key roles in the production and structure of neurotransmitters such as serotonin, dopamine, and GABA.
+When these vitamins are lacking, neurons may atrophy or die, and neurotransmitters may not function properly—potentially contributing to depression.

-Mineral deficiencies: Deficiencies in iron, calcium, magnesium, selenium, zinc, and iron can cause depression as well.
-Most of these are responsible for some degree of nerve transmission in the brain and elsewhere in the body.
+Deficiencies in iron, calcium, magnesium, selenium, and zinc can also contribute to depression.
+Many of these minerals are involved in nerve transmission in the brain and throughout the body.

-Although long-term deficiencies can cause damage to the neuronal systems of the brain, most short-term deficiencies can be treated, in turn, treating the manifestation of depression.
-Initially, blood levels should be checked and a good nutrition/vitamin and mineral supplementation program initiated accordingly.
-If levels are stabilized and depression persists, it would be time to consider other potential causes, remedies, and treatments for depression.
-In many cases, it will not hurt to take a reputable multivitamin anyway - particularly of you drink alcohol which depletes many vitamins and minerals.
+Although long‑term deficiencies can damage the brain's neuronal systems, most short‑term deficiencies can be corrected—often improving associated depressive symptoms.
+Blood levels should be checked, and a nutrition or vitamin/mineral supplementation plan started as needed.
+If levels stabilize and depression persists, it may be time to consider other potential causes and treatments.
+In many cases, taking a reputable multivitamin is reasonable—especially if you drink alcohol, which depletes several vitamins and minerals.

 Medications as a Cause of Depression